WestChaeVI/Computer-Vision-Seminar/README.md

 Computer Vision

 > 2022.01.19 ~ ing
-> I am active as a member of the club of the undergraduate major of the Department of Data Science at the University of Suwon.
+> I am active as a member of the club of the undergraduate major of the Department of Data Science at the Suwon University.

 ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 ## Week 1 - Neural Network